 Sam and Mark have been married since 2008.
 Both with a background in wheelchair tennis they are passionate about inclusive sport and healthy and active lifestyles.
 They live together in London and are passionate about sharing their knowledge and life experiences to raise awareness of inclusion and active and healthy lifestyles.

-Successful in her chosen career, physically active and happy in her personal life.
-Sam is living proof that a wheelchair does not have to be an obstacle to achieving any of these goals.
-Born in 1979 in Osorio-Rio Grande do Sul in Brazil, Sam’s life changed forever at the tender age of just 14, when a bullet wound left her paraplegic and confined to a wheelchair.
+Sam has been in a wheelchair since 1992 and played wheelchair tennis from 2003 until 2009 representing Brazil in three World Team Cups and reaching no 44 on the ITF ranking.
+She is also a model and very successful in her chosen career, physically active and happy in her personal life.
+Sam is living proof that a wheelchair does not have to be an obstacle to achieving any of her goals.
+Born in 1978 in Osorio-Rio Grande do Sul in Brazil, Sam’s life changed forever at the tender age of 14, when a bullet wound left her paraplegic.

 Before her accident, Sam was a keen tennis player and had been playing the sport for seven years.
 Her initial experiences with wheelchairs left her feeling very depressed: ‘The first wheelchair that I was given while still at the clinic was simply terrible.
 It was much too big and heavy and my legs were positioned too far forward.’
 However, that was a long time ago.
 Thankfully there have been many positive changes in the life of this young woman since then.
 She can now look back proudly at what she has already achieved and has every reason to feel optimistic about the future.